FutureSharks/tf-kops-cluster/README.md

 Full example with VPC resources in [kubernetes_cluster_example.tf](kubernetes_cluster_example.tf). `terraform apply` can be run from the root of this repo to build example cluster with shared VPC and IAM resources.

 ## Versions

+Currently kops version 1.6.0 is supported.
+When a new kops version is available and the user data scripts are changed, a tag will be created with this format: `kops_version`-`module_version`